Implantable Medical Textiles

 Aran Biomedical has considerable experience in the design and manufacturing of implantable textile constructs, either as a finished medical device or a component thereof.
 We have a track record of delivering competitive functionality, using proprietary processing techniques with customized equipment.
 Through the selection of an appropriate biomaterial grade, fibre specifications and knit structure, the required properties can be simultaneously achieved for optimized clinical performance, specific to the indication for use.

-Our state-of-the-art, digitally controlled machines facilitate variable design structures, with unparalleled tolerance and precision.
+Our state-of-the-art, digitally controlled machines facilitate variable design structures, with reliable precision and repeat-ability.

 Our processing capabilities for biomedical textiles include:

 Aran Biomedical possesses in house yarn preparation and processing capabilities.
 The yarn can be split, twisted, warped and heat set, to achieve the desired final product requirements and specifications.
 This equipment and skill set in house facilitates short lead times for customers from receipt of yarn to initial prototype development.

 Knitted medical fabrics offer unique performance criteria when compared to textiles processed by other means.
 Specifically, knitted fabrics offer compliance and the ability to negate unravelling of yarns.
 Where a knitted fabric is implanted can dictate particular compliance characteristics, to ensure that the material stretches or conforms with the movement of the body, limiting unwanted stresses or discomfort.
 Aran Biomedical uses digitally controlled equipment to precisely define specific knit configurations and pore geometries that offer preferred compliance characteristics in the X (machine) and Y (transverse) directions.
 This also applies for tubular fabric, where the degree to which a fabric stretches radially and longitudinally can be precisely tuned.

 Aran Biomedical can provide knitted medical fabrics with the following design configurations:

 - Warp knit: Flat & Tubular